hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 ```
 python MyApp.py
 ```
-Enter hostaddr, username, password respectively.
+ - Enter hostaddr, username, password respectively.
 Then click refresh.
-Network topo will be stored as a .png file and the log as LogInfo.txt in the same dir.
+ - Network topo will be stored as a .png file and the log as LogInfo.txt in the same dir.
+ - The green button means no err, and the red ones means issue exists.
+Click on the red button, then the program will fix the issue by itself.

 ## Part 1. network topo GUI
 Telnet to target switch and generate the network topo image automatically.
 When dynamic showing graph, blue lines mean link-up during time interval and res lines mean link-down.